 Troubleshoot the Splunk Add-on for Box

-If you think there is something wrong with the configuration, search for
+If you think there is something wrong with the configuration, run the following search:

 403 or Permission denied errors